zischwartz/wj/content/work/guidesly.md

 media_style: 'display:none'
 ---

-Last summer (2011), [Diana Huang](http://twitter.com/frooblor) and I were accepted into a startup incubator called [Seed Start](http://www.nycseedstart.com/) with a product which was tentatively named Learny, and eventually was renamed Guidesly.
+In the summer of 2011, between our two year at ITP, [Diana Huang](http://twitter.com/frooblor) and I were accepted into a startup incubator called [Seed Start](http://www.nycseedstart.com/) with a product which was tentatively named Learny, and eventually was renamed Guidesly.
 Our pitch video is below.

 The product itself was a platform to allow non technical people to create interactive, media rich content, mostly step by step guides.
 In truth, I wanted to recreate [Hypercard](http://en.wikipedia.org/wiki/HyperCard) for the web/mobile, and the how-to space seemed like a good place to start.